 Merchants usually pay credit card processors a few percent of the transaction amount plus a fixed rate of $0.20 – $0.30.
 The amount varies among the credit card processors and negotiations with a particular merchant.

-The point of this excerpt for the consumer is when there is a possibility of paying cash (such as for gasoline in many cases) you could negotiate a discount.
-Obviously the merchant avoid this fee and you should ask for that portion go back to you.
+The point is (for the consumer) when there is a possibility of paying cash (such as for gasoline in many cases) you could negotiate a discount.
+Obviously the merchant avoids this fee and you should ask for that portion go back to you.
 On the flip-side, you may miss earning reward points on your credit card.
 If you’re getting 1% in reward points and you have a merchant that will take 4% off for cash, then it makes sense to pay the cash.

 Stop Payment Fee

-As with many banking fees, if you have a lot of money with the bank or a long term relationship and proven track record you may be able to contact a branch manager to negotiate.
+A Stop Payment Fee is assessed when you tell the bank not to process a check.
+These are normally steep fees.
+Apply a stop payment only when you feel highly necessary.
+As with many banking fees, if you have a lot of money with the bank or a long term relationship you may be able to contact a branch manager to negotiate.

-Banks often allow a certain amount of free ATM transactions over a period of time or designated terminals of which there are zero transaction costs.
-ATM’s globally may have additional fees but again, various accounts depending on the bank my have options to waive or minimize these fees.
+Banks often allow a certain amount of free ATM transactions over a period of time or designated terminals with zero transaction costs.
+Non domestic ATMs may have additional fees but again, various accounts depending on the bank, may have options to waive or minimize these fees.

 ATM fees are usually $2-$5 per transaction so obviously the more money withdrawn per transcation the lower the percentage of the fee.
 If you regularly take out money and are assessed this fee, consider taking out a large lump sum of cash to store in a safe place at home to avoid ongoing ATM fees.